nengmyun/Ender-Nerds-KR/docs/custom_items.md

     - 3 of slimeball
 ```

-## 🔓 How to unlock a Workshop Schematic?
+## :unlock: How to unlock a recipe?
-Players can unlock new schematics by finding them in the chests in Wilderness.

-Alternatively, you can also use commands:
-- 🔓 Unlock a recipe: `/workshopunlock [player name] [item name]`,\
-for example: `/workshopunlock simon catching_net`
+⚙️ **If you have enabled it in the config**, players will be required to unlock a recipe first, before they can forge an item.\
+In that case, you can unlock items for the players by executing:\

-- 🔒 Lock a recipe: `/workshoplock [player name] [item name]`,\
+`/forgeunlock [player name] [item name]`, for example: `/forgeunlock Simon adventure_backpack`
-for example: `/workshoplock simon catching_net`